 Using the 70/20/10 rule

-People often assume that professional development means taking more courses or getting more credentials.
-That’s certainly part of it!
+True, taking more courses or getting more credentials is part of professional development.
 But research shows that we acquire professional development through the 70/20/10 rule.
-That rule says that we can attribute 10% to education (which I offer), 20% to professional relationships (which has happened for me) and 70% to doing tough assignments… (I’ll address that soon, I promise!)
+That rule says that we can attribute 10% to education, 20% to professional relationships (which has happened for me) and 70% to doing tough assignments.

 What professional development is: hard work

 As you know, anything worth having is worth working for.
 Professional development means being constantly on the lookout for opportunities to grow.
-Therefore, you’ll need to seize those opportunities — large or small — every day.
-You can’t buy this development; you must earn it.
+Therefore, you’ll need to seize those opportunities — large or small — every day

 How can I help you with your own development?
 Leave me a note below.